epwalsh/nlp-models/README.md

 > NOTE: All of the model configs in the `experiments/` folder are defined to run on GPU #0.
 So if you don't have a GPU available or want to use a different GPU, you'll need to modify the `trainer.cuda_device` field in the experiment's config file.

-There are several other `make` commands that may come in handy:
-- `make test`: Equivalent to running `make typecheck`, `make lint`, `make unit-test`, and `make check-scripts`.
-- `make typecheck`: Runs the [mypy](http://mypy-lang.org/) typechecker.
-- `make lint`:  Runs [pydocstyle](https://github.com/PyCQA/pydocstyle) and [pylint](https://www.pylint.org/).
-- `make unit-test`: Runs all unit tests with [pytest](https://docs.pytest.org/en/latest/).
-- `make check-scripts`: Runs a few other scripts that check miscellaneous things not covered by the other tests.
-- `make create-branch`: A wrapper around the git functionality to create a new branch and push it upstream.
-You can name a branch after an issue number with `make create-branch issue=NUM` or give it an arbitrary name with `make create-branch name="my-branch"`.
-- `make data/DATASETNAME.tar.gz`: Extract a dataset in the `data/` directory.
-Just replace `DATASETNAME` with the basename of one of the `.tar.gz` files in that directory.

 ## Models implemented

 **[CopyNet](https://arxiv.org/abs/1603.06393):** A sequence-to-sequence model that incorporates a copying mechanism, which enables the model to copy tokens from the source sentence into the target sentence even if they are not part of the target vocabulary.
 This architecture has shown promising results on machine translation and semantic parsing tasks.
 For examples in use, see